Point of View

 Equity markets remain tied to the Federal Reserve and news on trade.

 While the Fed’s job isn’t to make the equity markets happy, its actions and messaging will largely set the tone for 2019.

-We remain neutral toward developed equities; economic growth is slowing but we do not expect recession.
+Economic growth is slowing but we do not expect recession.

 Higher interest rates and wider credit spreads throughout 2018 led to flat or slightly negative returns.

 High yield has outperformed investment grade debt, which has cushioned against the higher rates.

 High yield’s “downside mitigation, upside participation” nature is attractive; fundamentals and technicals remain strong.

 The U.S. Treasury yield curve continued to flatten through 2018 — and some parts have actually inverted.